Jesus Said, “I Am the Way.” Surely, He Didn’t Mean to Be So Exclusive

 To buy my book, Beggar’s Bread, go here: https://www.amazon.com/Beggars-Bread-Devotions-Ordinary-Guy/dp/1535457392/ref=sr_1_1?ie=UTF8&qid=1473336800&sr=8-1&keywords=Beggar%27s+Bread

-Being “Reserved” Doesn’t Mean What You Think it Means
+“Reserved” Doesn’t Necessarily Mean What You THINK It Means

 The word “reserved” is used several different ways.
 When we go out to dinner, we can call ahead to make sure our table is reserved for us.
 (Dad Joke: And if we were given seconds, it would mean being “Re-served”.)
 There’s a great Seinfeld episode about a rental car reservation (“You know how to take the reservation.
-You just don’t know how to KEEP the reservation.”)
-We also use the word to refer to someone who is quiet, or keeps to themselves.
+You just don’t know how to HOLD the reservation.”
+Seinfeld “Reservations” (youtube.com) We also use the word to refer to someone who is quiet or keeps to themselves.
 “He’s a very reserved individual”.
-Do you thin of yourself as reserved?
+Do you think of yourself as reserved?
 It’s a question you ought to consider, because from a Biblical perspective, you ARE reserved.

 A Different Word with the Same Meaning